Synecdoche1/Void-NX/README.md

 ## What is Vöid?

-Vöid is an all-in-one custom firmware for the Ninteno Switch based on [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/blob/master/README.md), in the same kin as Kosmos, entirely focussing on ease of use for any one that wants to set up custom firmware on their Nintento Switch without much effort.
+Vöid is an all-in-one custom firmware for the Ninteno Switch based on [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/blob/master/README.md), in the same kin as Kosmos, entirely focussing on ease of use for anyone that wants to set up custom firmware on their Nintento Switch without much effort.

 ## Why "Vöid"?